 We experience gravity every single living moment of our lives without ever really thinking about it.
 But what is it, and do we actually understand it?

 How does gravity work on Earth?

 "What goes up must come down," as the famous adage goes.
 But why?
-What's going on?
+What's going on, and what causes gravity?

 Though we have only really started to begin to understand what it is, the phenomenon has been pondered for millennia.

 Greek philosophers, for example, once thought that the planets and stars were parts of the realm of the gods.
 By their estimation, they were subject to what they called "natural motion".

 While they didn't develop the concept much beyond that, it would remain as the predominant idea in western thought until the work of Galileo and Brahe in the 16th Century.

 Their work would help spark a revolution in our understanding of gravity, leading eventually to Isaac Newton.

 Gravity, as Newton posited, is the force that keeps the Earth in orbit around the Sun.
 As you may remember from your days in school, gravity tends to be defined as:

 "The force by which a planet or other body draws objects toward its center.
 The force of gravity keeps all of the planets in orbit around the sun." - NASA.

-In other words, anything with mass exerts a force on any other thing with mass, and has force exerted on it.
+In other words, anything with mass exerts a force on any other thing with mass and has a force exerted on it.
 The greater the mass of the objects and the shorter the distance between them, the stronger the pull of the gravitational forces they exert on each other.

 Whenever you jump up in the air, accidentally knock something off a table or throw a ball in the park for your dog to catch, you intuitively know the consequences of your actions.
 They all return, eventually, to the ground.